-- 1. Council's home and community care service be market tested in its entirety in order to: - respond to Alpine Health's proposal to transfer the service to them - be best placed to secure both long-term local employment of staff and local service delivery as a result of the transition of responsibility from the Victorian Government to the Commonwealth Government - determine if the existing high quality of service to clients can be further improved, for example though better integration with other aged care services - ensure ratepayers are getting value for money
+- 1. Council gives in-principle support for the home and community care service be market tested in its entirety in order to: - respond to Alpine Health's proposal to transfer the service to them - be best placed to secure both long-term local employment of staff and local service delivery as a result of the transition of responsibility from the Victorian Government to the Commonwealth Government

-- 2. Alpine Health be thanked for their proactive proposal and informed of the opportunity to tender - 3.
+- determine if the existing high quality of service to clients can be further improved, for example though better integration with other aged care services - ensure ratepayers are getting value for money - 2.
+Alpine Health be thanked for their proactive proposal and informed of the opportunity to tender - 3.
 Council submit an in-house bid in accordance with Victoria's Competitive Neutrality Policy and probity requirements, if this option is supported by staff - 4.
-Consultation, in accordance with Clause 17 of the Enterprise Agreement, on this in-principle decision to introduce a major change to occur
+Consultation is to occur in accordance with Clause 17 of the Enterprise Agreement as it is acknowledged that should this in-principle decision be adopted it would constitute a major change